michaelnji/KAWAIII/README.md

 ### Contributing🎉️

-Have a juicy faeture to add to this project?
+Have a juicy feature to add to this project?

 - fork the repo
 - create a branch (branch name must start with **kawaiii** e.g kawaiii-awesome-feature)